ryawr/Sales-Dataset/readme.md

 Deployement -
 1. install dependencies using requirement.txt
-2. cretae ".streamlit" folder, with "secrets.toml" file in it.
+2. create ".streamlit" folder, with "secrets.toml" file in it.
 Store credentials in the ""secrets.toml"" file.
 3. Download the "data.csv" and save it in the same working folder
 4. Run "populate_database.py" to load the database using "data.csv" as source
 5. Run "app1.py" (streamlit app script)